qiaeru/phpbb-language-fr/language/fr/README.md

 License
 -------

-The language pack is released under the [GNU General Public License 2.0] [6].
+Because the forum software is released under the [GNU General Public License 2.0] [6], the French language package, which is based on the default language package, inherits from that open source license.

 Please note that the full notice of the license is available for reading from the [LICENSE] [7] file.